wendyverdonk93/docs/content/payment-methods/wallet/paypal/activation.md

 If PayPal is not visible as a payment method in your MultiSafepay account, email the Integration Team at <integration@multisafepay.com>

+**Noted:** You can link multiple PayPal business accounts and websites to one MultiSafepay account.

 Your account is now configured.
 We strongly recommend testing some transactions before processing live payments.

 To display your header or logo on the PayPal checkout page, follow these steps: